tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

 .. seealso::
    :doc:`../accounting/customer_invoices/electronic_invoicing`

-File processing authorization (Odoo)
+File processing authorization (CoquiAPPs)
 ------------------------------------

-Since the files are transmitted through Odoo's server before being sent to the :abbr:`SdI (Sistema di Interscambio)` or received by your database, you need to authorize Odoo to process your files from your database.
+Since the files are transmitted through CoquiAPPs's server before being sent to the :abbr:`SdI (Sistema di Interscambio)` or received by your database, you need to authorize CoquiAPPs to process your files from your database.
 To do so, go to :menuselection:`Accounting --> Configuration --> Settings --> Electronic Document Invoicing`.